Iran to begin 60% uranium enrichment after nuclear site incident

 “From tonight, practical preparations for 60% enrichment will begin in Natanz; 60% uranium is used to make a variety of radiopharmaceuticals,” the semi-official Fars news agency quoted Iranian nuclear agency spokesman Behrouz Kamalvandi as saying.

-The International Atomic Energy Agency, the U.N. nuclear watchdog, had been informed of the decision, Araqchi told Iran’s English-language Press TV from Vienna.
+The International Atomic Energy Agency, the U.N. nuclear watchdog, said it had been informed of Iran’s decision.

-An IAEA spokesman told Reuters: “We have seen the media reports you are referring to.
-We don’t have a comment at this time.”
+In Washington, White House press secretary Jen Psaki called Iran’s announcement “provocative” and said the Biden administration was concerned, adding that it called into question Tehran’s seriousness on nuclear talks.

 Last week, Iran and the global powers held what they described as “constructive” talks to salvage the 2015 accord, which has unravelled as Iran has breached its limits on uranium enrichment since Trump re-imposed harsh sanctions on Tehran.